 Purple Romano beans can be utilized in both raw and cooked applications though keep in mind once cooked their vibrant purple hue will turn to a deep green hue.
 They are excellent lightly cooked but also given their meaty texture will stand up to longer cooking preparations.
 They can be used in preparations wherever traditional green beans are called for.
 Purple Romano beans can be steamed, boiled, sauteed, braised, grilled and deep fried.
 Raw beans can be sliced and added to grain and green salads or served along with complimentary dips as crudites.
 Whole beans can be pickled and served alongside cheeses and charcuterie as an antipasti or added to savory cocktails as an edible garnish.
 The meaty texture of Purple Romano beans will pair well with tomato, garlic, onion, ginger, oregano, rosemary, red chile, pancetta, soy sauce, vinegar, dijon mustard and hazelnuts.
 To store, keep beans in a paper bag in the refrigerator and use within three to four days.

-In their native Italy flat beans sch as the Purple Romano are also known as Taccole and are classically used in a dish called agiolini all’uccelletto which translates to mean "beans cooked in the style of game birds", in this case in a tomato sauce.
+In their native Italy flat beans such as the Purple Romano are also known as Taccole and are classically used in a dish called agiolini all’uccelletto which translates to mean "beans cooked in the style of game birds", in this case in a tomato sauce.

 The Purple Romano bean is a classic Italian bean.
 Originally beans such Purple Romano were called string beans because they commonly had strings of fiber along the seam of the pods that needed to be removed prior to consumption.
 Modern plant breeders have today for convenience purposes through selection bread this trait out of most bean types.
 Plants grow in a climbing vine fashion and should be trellised or grown along a fence to provide support.
 Purple Romano beans are also an ideal crop companion for corn as the corn stalks will act as a natural support for the bean vines to grow on.
 Plants will produce heavy yields for much longer than most bush bean varieties, up till the first frost of the season.
 Plants prefer a Mediterranean climate and will need a warmer climate than most beans when first sprouting but once established will be heat, drought, cold and pest tolerant.

-People have spotted Purple Romano Beans using the Specialty Produce app for iPhone and Android.
+Someone spotted Purple Romano Beans using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.